-Parameters Live View Parameters Description 1.
+Parameters Description Live View Parameters 1.
 Protocol Specify the network protocol used.
-Options include TCP, UDP, MULTICAST and HTTP.
+Options include TCP, UDP, MULTICAST, and HTTP.

-Parameters Description 2.
+Para ameters Description 2.
 Live View Performance Specify the transmission speed.
-Select one of the options: Shortest Delay : Real-time video has priority over video fluency.
+Select one of the options: Shortest Delay: Real-time video has priority over video fluency.
 Balanced : The device ensures both real-time video and fluency.
 Fluent : Video fluency has priority over real-time video.
 In a poor network environment, the camera cannot ensure video fluency even if this option is enabled.
 Custom : Set the frame rate manually.
 In a poor network environment, reducing the frame rate improves the fluency of live view.
 However, the rule information may not be displayed.
 3. Meta Data Overlay It refers to the rules on your local browser.
 Specify whether to display the colored marks when motion detection, face detection, and intrusion detection are triggered.
 For example, when the rules option is enabled and a face is detected, the face will be marked with a green rectangle in live view.
 4. Display POS Information Enable external data to be displayed as text overlay on camera image (currently not used) 5.
 Snapshot Image Format Choose snapshot image format: JPEG or BMP.
-Record File Settings 6.
+6. Display Rules Info. on Capture Enable to display the rules information on a captured image.
+Rec ord File Settings 7.
 Video File Size Specify the maximum file size.
-Options include: 256 MB, 512 MB and 1GB.
-7. Save Videos in Live View to Specify the directory for recorded files.
-8. Save Downloaded Files to Specify the directory for downloaded files.
-Snapshot and Clip Settings 9.
+Options include 256 MB, 512 MB, and 1GB.
+8. Save Videos in Live View to Specify the directory for recorded files.
+9. Save Downloaded Files to Specify the directory for downloaded files.
+Sna pshot and Clip Settings 10.
 Save Snapshots in Live View To Specify the directory for saving snapshots in live view mode.
-10. Save Snapshots when Playback To Specify the directory for saving snapshots in playback mode.
-11. Save Clips during Playback to Specify the directory for saving video clips in playback mode.
+11. Save Snapshots when Playback To Specify the directory for saving snapshots in playback mode.
+12. Save Clips during Playback to Specify the directory for saving video clips in playback mode.